-From the 19th century onwards more and more Jews were moving to Budapest and becoming part of Hungarian society.
-They played a hugely important role in the transition of Hungary to capitalism as well as in the cultural revival of the capital city.
-On this 2,5 hour free walking tour you will visit Europe's largest synagogue, discover some hidden treasures of the Jewish quarter, get acquainted with their turbulent history, way of life, traditions and much more.
+From the 19th century onwards, more and more Jews were moving to Budapest and becoming part of Hungarian society.
+They played a hugely important role in the transition of Hungary to capitalism, and the cultural revival of the capital city.
+On this 2,5 hour free walking tour you will visit Europe's largest synagogue, discover some hidden treasures of the Jewish quarter, get acquainted with their turbulent history, ways of life, traditions, and much more.

 |Friday||2:30 PM||2:30 PM|

 The closest metro station to St. Stephen's Basilica is Bajcsy-Zsilinszky út Metro station (yellow line).
 This would leave you at Andrássy Avenue which is one of the main streets of Budapest, from there you can easily see the back of the Basilica (It is the highest building in town, can't miss it babe!)
 So just walk there and you'll find us in front of the Basilica.
 Look for the guides with light-blue umbrellas, t-shirts and name tags.